shivannis/xandr-docs-public/xandr-docs/articles/data-providers/segment-usage-by-buyers.md

 ---
 title: Segment Usage by Buyers
-description: In this article, explore information about segment usage by buyers ms.custom: data-providers ms.date: 10/28/2023
+description: In this article, explore information about segment usage by buyers. ms.custom: data-providers ms.date: 10/28/2023
 ---